 iOS Developer in search for meaning 🧘♂️

-Inserting Dynamic Height cells keeping Scroll position
+Inserting Dynamic Height Cells While Preserving Scroll Position

 June 25, 2021

-1. We know when items are inserted into the top of the collection view by analyzing diff of the state changes
+1. Detect when items are being prepended by analyzing the diff of state changes

 final class MessageListLayout: UICollectionViewFlowLayout {